Understanding and treating endometritis

 Bacteria most commonly associated with endometritis

-Endometritis usually has two or three organisms that contribute to it, typically from vaginal flora.
-Herpes and tuberculosis are rare causes.
+Endometritis usually has two or three organisms that contribute to it, typically from vaginal flora.5,6 Herpes and tuberculosis are rare causes.

 Who gets endometritis?

-Any woman can get endometritis, but it’s more common in women who have babies.
-Those having cesarean deliveries are more at risk than those with vaginal births.
-Long labours, manual placental removal and older women get more endometritis.
+Anyone with a uterus can get endometritis, but it’s more common in those who have babies.
+Those having cesarean deliveries are more at risk than those with vaginal births.7 Long labour, manual placental removal and older ages are more at risk.

-If the normal cervical plug is missing (for example due to an infection like bacterial vaginosis), the risk is increased.
-Women who douche and those who have unprotected sex with multiple partners are at a greater risk.
+The risk is increased if the normal cervical plug is missing (for example, due to an infection like bacterial vaginosis (BV)).
+Those who douche and have unprotected sex with multiple partners are at a greater risk.

 Treatment for endometritis

-Treatment is using antibiotics, and almost 90 per cent of the time, they work within 72 hours.
-Endometritis can be a cause of a labouring mother’s death due to sepsis, but it’s uncommon now.
-It is not associated with further negative outcomes if treated in a timely fashion.
+Treatment is antibiotics, and almost 90 per cent of the time, they work within 72 hours.7 Endometritis can be a cause of a labouring mother’s death due to sepsis, but it’s uncommon now.
+Endometritis is not associated with further negative outcomes if treated promptly.

 What else could it be?